Anshuy11/shopNow/README.md

 🛒 - `ShopNow` –  E-commerce App (Link - https://shop-now-chi.vercel.app/)
  - ShopNow is a modern frontend-heavy e-commerce application focused on providing users with a fast and seamless shopping experience.
-Built with Next.js, Tailwind CSS, Redux, and Razorpay integration, the project showcases a smooth and responsive user experience across devices with dual theme with the help of context API.
+Built with Next.js, Tailwind CSS, Redux, and Razorpay integration, the project showcases a smooth and responsive user experience across devices with dual theme with the help of context API .
+Comprehensive testing is implemented using Jest and React Testing Library (RTL) to ensure component reliability and performance.

 ## 🚀 Features